panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2019-03-13 Program Management Committee/2019-03-13-PMC_Summary.md

 3. _**Update on budget and deliverables**_

     Andy pointed out that the budget breakdown which was agreed upon while setting up the project should be consulted when there are questions about travel or other direct costs.
-However the labelling of items in the budget e.g. as an event or annual meeting, is flexible and budget canbe transferred between items in the other direct costs.
-On the other hand Personnel costs cannot be transferred without amending the GA.
+However the labelling of items in the budget e.g. as an event or annual meeting, is flexible and budget can be transferred between items in the other direct costs.
+Similarly Personnel costs can be transferred without amending the GA as long as no transfer of tasks are involved.

     Thomas pointed out we should get agreement of the project officer when travelling outside Europe.